We

 visions of a road, a green van, and a hay

 truck -- coming right at him!
-The vision
+This vision

 fades to an older woman in distress,